8 Mistakes to Avoid When Using Facebook to Promote Your Business

 A great example is how Threadless invites users to submit designs for t-shirts and vote for the top designs.
 This way, the company creates opportunities for interactions.
 Inevitably, Threadless’ posts become popular and grow their page’s visibility.

 No matter how superbly you design your page, if you fail to post regularly, people lose interest.
-Using Facebook to promote your business requires you create a schedule for posting content that's relevant to your audience.
+Using Facebook to promote your business requires you create a schedule for posting content that’s relevant to your audience.
 Frequency and the time of day should be put into consideration during content creation.
-According to Social Bakers, 5-10 post in a week is enough.
+According to Creative Social Posts, 5-10 post in a week is enough.
 Posting frequently, on the other hand, is discouraged because it may put off your followers.